guilhemmarchand/trackme/docs/configuration.rst

 **Any kind of CMDB data available in Splunk:**

-Similarly you can use any lookup available in the Splunk instance which provides Assets context looking up a key which in most cases would be host name, dns name or IP address.
+Similarly, you can use any lookup available in the Splunk instance which provides Assets context looking up a key which in most cases would be host name, dns name or IP address.

 Make sure your asset lookup definition is exported to the system, is case insensitive and contains the relevant information, then customize the macros depending on your configuration, example: ``lookup name_of_lookup key as data_hosts`` for data hosts, ``lookup name_of_lookup key as metric_hosts`` for metric hosts.